Morgan State University: Research

 Morgan is a public research university that engages in active research with several national and international organizations and agencies including the National Science Foundation, National Institutes of Health, and United States Department of Defense.

+The research centers and programs are supported by and operated out of the various schools and institutions of the university.

+Patuxent Environmental & Aquatic Research Laboratory

+The Morgan State University Patuxent Environmental & Aquatic Research Laboratory (PEARL) is located 80 miles south of the main campus on the shoreline of the Patuxent River - a major tributary of the Chesapeake Bay.
+PEARL research is designed to increase the understanding of coastal and environmental systems so that they can be properly managed and protected.
+PEARL is dedicated to solving complex environmental problems, applying interdisciplinary approaches to studying the connections between complex ecological systems, while providing society with knowledge to meet the environmental challenges of the 21st century.

 Enrollment

-As of the fall of 2025, there were 11,559 students, being 9,554 undergraduates and 2,005 graduate students enrolled at Morgan, and 45% were non-Maryland residents.
-The largest sources of enrollment outside of Maryland are New York, New Jersey, and Pennsylvania.
-Almost 10% of the student population is international, including many from countries like Jamaica, Dominican Republic, Nigeria, and Saudi Arabia.

 From 2006 to 2019 the number of African-American students remained constant, but the numbers of other racial groups, including Hispanic/Latine and non-Hispanic white students increased.
 In 2006 the student count was 6,700, including 60 Hispanic/Latine students, in 2019 it was up to 7,700, including 260 Hispanic/Latine students, and in 2024 it was up to 9,808, including 476 Hispanic/Latine students.

+As of Fall of 2025, there were 11,559 students, being 9,554 undergraduates and 2,005 graduate students enrolled at Morgan, and 45% were non-Maryland residents.
+The largest sources of enrollment outside of Maryland were New York, New Jersey, and Pennsylvania.
+Almost 10% of the student population was international, including many from countries like Jamaica, Dominican Republic, Nigeria, and Saudi Arabia.
+As of Fall 2026, the new record number of enrollment is 12,477 students.
+The university’s enrollment growth is due not only to the growing interest in HBCUs in general, but also to the institution's dedicated recruiting efforts.